LA-Labs/DeepLook_Demo/README.md

 # Introduction
 This LookKit Face Grouping Demo is design for you to gain a basic understanding of the LookKit Mobile SDK.
-It will implement the Face clustering view functionality.
+It will implement the Face Clustering functionality.

 # Requirements
 - iOS 13.0+